wtsi-ssg/simple-image-builder/README.md

 # Example Image builder

-These are scripts to build a Ubuntu 14.04,16.04 and Centos 7.2 image.
+These are scripts to build a Ubuntu 14.04,16.04 and Centos 7.2 image for Openstack.
-- Openstack

 The system is controlled via variables.json and .gitlab-ci.yml and finally the variables configured by the repository.